wmaillard/FantasyFeuds/README.md

 - [ ] UI for adding an entity - ~~Probably figure out how to add a <canvas> in the nav menu,~~ could use draggable jquery!!!
 - [ ] Colors for teams/team item in entity
 - [ ] Stagger walking, surprisingly will take a lot of work.
 Think it out, should this be the draw entities job or the walking function?
 Should each entity be on its own ctx?
 Because if you clear all the entities at once, they have to walk at the same pace. oooh could you do giant.ctx = ctx, then just clear and draw that somewhere on the canvas like scratch canvas?
+- [ ] still releveant?, depends on how AI is set up. change entity from attacking to defending somehow with UI (right click?, macs don't do that do they...ctrl-click or right click)